-Formaldehyde is a colorless and flammable gas with a distinct odor detectable at very low concentrations.
-It is a volatile organic compound (VOC) that causes cancer and other harmful health effects.1 Formaldehyde is a naturally occurring chemical; our bodies even produce small amounts of formaldehyde.
+Formaldehyde is a colorless and flammable gas.
+Formaldehyde has a distinct odor that you can smell at very low concentrations.
+It is a volatile organic compound (VOC) (means that it vaporizes gases at room temperature) that causes cancer and other harmful health effects.
+Formaldehyde is a naturally occurring chemical.
 However, at high concentrations, formaldehyde vapors are dangerous.

 What are the health effects of formaldehyde in indoor air?

-Formaldehyde causes cancer.1,2 Evidence shows formaldehyde can cause a rare cancer of the nasopharynx, which is the upper part of the throat behind the nose.
+Formaldehyde causes cancer.
+Evidence shows formaldehyde can cause a rare cancer of the nasopharynx, which is the upper part of the throat behind the nose.

-Formaldehyde irritates the nose, eyes, and throat.
-These irritations can happen at low levels of formaldehyde, especially in people who are especially sensitive to the odors.1,2 Other short-term effects include headache, runny nose, nausea and difficulty breathing.3 Exposure may cause wheezing, asthma attacks and other respiratory symptoms.4
+Formaldehyde irritates the nose, eyes and throat.
+These irritations can happen at low levels of formaldehyde.
+Other short-term effects include headache, runny nose, nausea and difficulty breathing.
+Exposure may cause wheezing, asthma attacks and other respiratory symptoms.

 Individuals vary in how they respond to formaldehyde.
-Some people have a natural allergic sensitivity to airborne formaldehyde and others may develop an allergy as a result of skin contact with liquid formaldehyde.3 Researchers have found that some individuals with asthma are more vulnerable to the effects of inhaled formaldehyde.1
+Some people have a natural allergic sensitivity to airborne formaldehyde and others may develop an allergy as a result of skin contact with liquid formaldehyde.

 What are the sources of formaldehyde indoors?

-Many industries use formaldehyde.
+Formaldehyde is used in the production of many products.
 It is used to produce wood, paper, plywood, glues and adhesives, permanent press fabrics, some paints and coatings, and certain insulation materials.
-It is also found in many consumer products, including cosmetics, dish soaps, medicines, leather treatments and fabric softeners.4
+It is also found in many consumer products, including cosmetics, dish soaps, medicines, leather treatments and fabric softeners.

 Formaldehyde is present both indoors and outdoors.
 However, formaldehyde levels are usually much higher indoors.
 Because formaldehyde is volatile, which means it evaporates easily, it is released into the air from many products inside the home.
 High humidity and high temperatures speed up the release of formaldehyde.